hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Would have such folly in a trice rejected.
 >
 > Jem.
-'Tis said he herds with some low challenge planners,
+It is said he herds with some low challenge planners,
 >
 > And such connection must corrupt his manners;
 >